Running your GpsGate Server on Amazon Cloud

-You can use Amazon Web Services (AWS) as cloud infrastructure to run your GpsGate server.
+You can use Amazon Web Services (AWS) as a cloud infrastructure to run your GpsGate server.
 To facilitate this process, GpsGate provides an Amazon Machine Image (AMI) that can be used to create a fresh GpsGate Server installation.

 Complete the following tasks to set up a GpsGate Server on Amazon EC2.
 For more information about Amazon Web Services visit https://aws.amazon.com/

 Sign Up for AWS

 In order to use AWS you need to sign up for AWS account.
 You are charged only for the services that you use.
 If you already have an Amazon account, skip to the next section.

 - Open http://aws.amazon.com and click on Create an AWS Account

 - Follow the instructions and create your AWS account

 Create a Key Pair